PC Engine / TurboGrafx-16 Architecture

 Image

-• A Voltage input line: To bypass the original PSU and power the console through the accessory.
+• A Voltage input line to bypass the original PSU and power the console through the accessory.

 The rest